New Patients (301) 508-9755

 Your diet can also affect the life of your dental crowns.
 The life of your crown may lean closer to five years before it begins causing problems if you eat a lot of sticky or hard foods.
 Smoking and chewing tobacco can also damage the crown.

-Do crowns break overtime?
+Do crowns break over time?

 How much tooth enamel do I need for a crown?

-A dental crown is a great option if more than half of the tooth has damage.
+A dental crown is a great option if more than half of your tooth is damaged.
 Our dentist can place it with as little as a quarter of healthy teeth remaining.
 The crown will sit right at the gumline.
-Call us at (301) 508-9755 when you are ready for a same-day crown in Silver Spring, MD.